ibrahimaiconsultant/ibrahimaiconsultant/README.md

 ### About Me

 আসসালামু আলাইকুম!
 I am an AI Systems Architect who engineers certainty in the uncertain world of software development.
-I am the creator of the **Guardian Protocol Suite**, a proprietary, constitution-driven digital factory designed to transform complex ideas into enterprise-grade digital assets with unprecedented speed and reliability.
+I am the creator of the **Guardian Protocol Suite™**, a proprietary, constitution-driven digital factory designed to transform complex ideas into enterprise-grade digital assets with unprecedented speed and reliability.

 My approach is built on a foundation of automation, architectural rigor, and a "production-ready by design" philosophy.
 This unique system allows me to de-risk investments and guarantee predictable outcomes for my clients.